Tardigrades are known colloquially as water bears or moss piglets. They are eight-legged, semi-segmented micro-animal phyla of water-dwelling.

 Some of them can tolerate incredibly cold temperatures of up to 1 K (-458 ° F; -272 ° C) (close to absolute zero), while others can tolerate extremely hot temperatures of up to 420 K (300 ° F; 150 ° C) for many minutes.

-They are not called extremophiles because they are not accustomed, to take advantage of these conditions only to survive.
+They are not called extremophiles because they are not accustomed to only taking advantage of these conditions to survive.

-This means that the more they are exposed to harsh environments, their risk of dying increase.
+This means that the more they are exposed to harsh environments, the more their risk of dying increases.
 At the same time, true extremophiles thrive in a physical or geochemically extreme environment that would harm most other organisms.

-Tardigrades are one of the few classes of organisms capable of suspending their metabolism (see cryptobiosis).
+Tardigrades are one of the few organisms capable of suspending their metabolism (see cryptobiosis).

-When in this condition, their metabolism drops to less than 0.01 per cent and their water content can drop to 1 per cent of normal, and they can go without food or water for more than 30 years, only to rehydrate, forage, and reproduce later.
+When in this condition, their metabolism drops to less than 0.01 percent, their water content can drop to 1 percent of normal, and they can go without food or water for more than 30 years, only to rehydrate, forage, and reproduce later.

-Many tardigrades species may live in a dehydrated state for up to five years, or in rare cases longer.
+Many tardigrade species may live in a dehydrated state for up to five years or, in rare cases, longer.
 Depending on the environment, they can reach this state through anhydrobiosis, cryobiosis, osmobiosis, or anoxybiosis.

-Their ability to stay desiccated for such long periods was thought to be primarily dependent on the high levels of non-reducing sugar trehalose that protect their membranes.
+Their ability to stay desiccated for such long periods primarily depended on the high levels of non-reducing sugar trehalose that protect their membranes.

-However, recent research indicates that tardigrades have a special form of disordered protein that serves a similar purpose: it replaces water in the cells.
+However, recent research indicates that tardigrades have a special disordered protein that serves a similar purpose: it replaces water in the cells.

 It takes a glassy, vitrified state when the animals dry out.
 Their DNA is further shielded from radiation by a protein called “dsup” (short for damage suppression).
 In this cryptobiotic state, the tardigrades are known as a tun.